dextr-cloud/dextr-docs/docs/_pages/engage.md

 [![Email](/assets/images/emailDocs.jpg)](/assets/images/emailDocs.jpg)

-If an agent accepts the email will be routed to his inbox (email assigned to Dextr account), and the email will be displayed in Dextr Engage TAB.
-If an agent doesn't accept, the email will be left in Queue until an Agent accepts it.
+If an agent accepts, the email will be routed to his inbox (email assigned to Dextr account) and will also be displayed in Dextr Engage TAB.
+If an agent doesn't accept, the email will be left in queue until an available agent accepts it.

 [![Email Tab](/assets/images/emailTab.jpg)](/assets/images/emailTab.jpg)